globalzon/yaamp/README.md

 		include fastcgi_params;
 	}

-Apache should be something like:
+If you use apache should be something like:

 	RewriteEngine on

 	RewriteCond %{REQUEST_FILENAME} !-f
 	RewriteRule ^(.*) index.php?r=$1 [QSA]

 Recommended install folder for the stratum engine is in /var/stratum.
 Copy all the .conf files, run.sh, the stratum binary and the blocknotify binary to this folder.

 Some scripts are expecting the web folder to be /var/web.

 Add your exchange API keys in: